 Using Public Transport for Your Trip in Patagonia

-Here’s an example getting to Torres Del Paine and El Chalten
+Here’s an Example- Traveling between Torres Del Paine and El Chalten

 These are both very popular places for hiking with some of the best hiking in Patagonia.
 I am sure this is a route many people travel.
 It involves a border crossing between Argentina and Chile.
 To make this journey the route is- Torres Del Paine- Puerto Natales-El Calafate- El Chalten.